 The project involves improvements to Volliedale Drive, Gary Hallman Circle and Crout Pond Way/Nathan Miller Road.
 The environmental reviews have been finalized for all 3 roads.
 The County also advertised for engineering services, including identifying 4 SMWBE firms and no Section 3 qualified firms for specific proposal notification, and received 13 responses.
 The County selected 5 engineering firms for the County's 5 roads which make up the 3 road improvements projects.
-The RROF for all infrastructure projects have been submitted to HUD.
+The PROF for all infrastructure projects have been submitted to HUD.
 The County reviewed and scored the proposals and awarded 3 different engineering firms, one for each road.
 Engineering design for Volliedale Drive is underway.

 The residents along Crout Pond Way/Nathan Miller Road have indicated that they don't want the road to be improved for fear of increased traffic.
-The County is now searching another eligible site for road improvements.
+The County is now eliminating the Crout Pond Way/Nathan Miller Road activity in response to resident displeasure and in order to assist in funding shortfalls anticipated for the County's other infrastructure projects due to rising costs of materials and labor.
+The County is currently finalizing Amendment #3 to be made available to the public for review early in quarter #2 of 2023.

 The County also received engineering proposals for Gary Hallman Circle which far exceeded estimates and expectations which could push the project out of the affordability range for funds allocated to the project.
-Therefore, the County is looking to identify other potential roads which may fall within the range of available funds.
+Therefore, the County is looking at design alternatives to reduce project construction costs.